phylumjs/docs/src/pages/api-changelog.md

 + Bold entries denote breaking changes.
 + Deprecated api may be removed in the next major version.

+## v3.3.0
++ Fixed a bug where pushing an update immediately after resolving the last task output would be emitted before the last output.
++ Add outputStream api.

 ## v3.2.0
 + Add pipeline and context extension api.